-The CSU Summer Enrichment Map is a flexible guide with a variety of activities to enhance your educational experience.
-The extended summer break presents an opportunity to enrich your CSU journey, gain skills, and build career competencies.
-Summer is also an important time to connect with family and friends, rest, and work.
+The CSU Summer Enrichment Map is a flexible guide to help you make the most of your summer.
+It offers a variety of ways to gain skills, build career competencies, and enrich your CSU experience.
+Summer’s also an important time to connect with family and friends, rest, and work.
+Summer’s shorter terms provide flexibility.

-The options outlined below aren’t comprehensive, and no one is expected to do everything; instead, think of the map as a menu to inspire you.
-Your Academic Advisor can help you tailor your plans and share major-specific requirements or additional opportunities.
+Think of the map as a menu to spark ideas.
+The options aren’t meant to be a checklist.
+Your academic advisor can help you tailor your plans and share major-specific requirements or additional opportunities.

 Select the links above to create your CSU journey.